mvollmer/foreman-cockpit/README.md

     http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1810.iso

 In the installer, make sure that Network is switched on.
-Also in the installer, set the hostname of the new machine to "foreman.devel.lan".
+Also in the installer, set the hostname of the new machine to "foreman.demo.lan".

 Make sure that reverse DNS lookup gives consistent results inside the virtual machine.
 One easy way is to add a line like this to